 Test the car only when the engine is cold, this will help you figure out the right state of the engine, and you can quickly detect if there is any serious issue with the engine.
-Buy from a reuptuable dealer.
+Buy from a reputable dealer.

-Any seller that will not allow you test drive the car has something fishy going on; please avoid such deals.
+Any seller that will not allow you to test drive the car has something fishy going on; please avoid such deals.
 Make sure you utilize the opportunity because this is when you find out more about the car.

 Watch out for the following points when you go on the test drive: